VictorMos2005/Metageno-Guerrero/README.md

 ```
-### --- DROP unused levels after the sig_only filter ---
+#### DROP unused levels after the sig_only filter
+This section finalizes the grouped barplot with statistical annotations.
+It drops unused COG factor levels, computes a y-position above the tallest bar for each COG, and maps Rural/Urban bar positions.
+It then builds brackets with Wilcoxon significance stars and overlays them on the plot.
+The plot shows mean percentages per group with bars, optional value labels, custom fill colors, compact x-axis labels, percentage y-axis, and a clean minimal theme.

 ```{r}
   group_avg <- group_avg %>%
     dplyr::mutate(COG_lab = forcats::fct_drop(COG_lab))

 ```
-### Y-position of the bracket: a little bit higher than the highest barr of each COG
+Y-position of the bracket: a little bit higher than the highest barr of each COG
 ```{r}
   anno_y <- group_avg %>%
     dplyr::group_by(COG_lab) %>%
     dplyr::summarise(y = max(mean_pct, na.rm = TRUE) * 1.10, .groups = "drop")

 ```
-###  Map of the real positions in x for what has to be drawn
+Map of the real positions in x for what has to be drawn
 ```{r}
   x_map <- group_avg %>%
     dplyr::distinct(COG_lab) %>%